rqkun/gtome/readme.md

 3. Set up Google API credentials:
     - Follow the instructions [here](https://github.com/streamlit/gsheets-connection?tab=readme-ov-file#service-account--crud-example) to create your credentials and save it to your `.streamlit/secrets.toml` file.
     - Go to [here](https://console.cloud.google.com/) and create an authentication Client and copy your credentials and save it to your `.streamlit/secrets.toml` file.
-    - Go to [here](https://firebase.google.com/) and create an authentication app and add your API_KEY to `.streamlit/secrets.toml` file.
-    - Open your firebase console and go to Authentication > Sign-in methods and add the Google provider, fill the `client_id`, `client_secret` and `secret` field.

 4. Your `.streamlit/secrets.toml` or cloud secrets should look like this:
     ```